Papriko/Papriko/README.md

 > Little step record
 >>  Android Studio and Python lesson in April(still working on final project)
 >>
->> Python crawler for AbaiduSVI in March
+>> Python crawler for BaiduSVI in March
 >>
 >> Start to learn Java in January(我慢我忏悔

 > Studying
 >> MySQL（3/5) html （3/5)

 > Really cannot figure out